 On October 2019 the Company applied for exploration mining concessions in northern Atacama to explore for copper and molybdenum and these were awarded in October 4, 2020.
+The Company submitted further applications in April 2021 to total 17,000 hectares of exploration concessions held on the Avispa project.

-At the period ended March 31, 2021, Montero has capitalized \$54,226 in costs related to the application and grant of these concessions.
+At the period ended June 30, 2021, Montero has capitalized \$54,226 in costs related to the application and grant of these concessions.